 Hyponatremia is a condition that occurs when the concentration of sodium in your blood is too low.
 SSRIs, such as Lexapro, interfere with the kidneys and normal hormonal processes in the brain, resulting in an imbalance in electrolytes.
-Signs of hyponatremia to look out for include:
+Signs of hyponatremia include:

 In severe cases, hyponatremia results in hallucinations, respiratory arrest, and death.
-If you experience any of the above symptoms, contact medical emergency services immediately.
+If you experience any of the above symptoms, seek medical attention immediately.

 Combining Lexapro with other antidepressants, particularly monoamine oxidase inhibitors (MAOIs), should be avoided to prevent serious side effects.
 If you discontinue the use of Lexapro, you must wait five weeks before taking an MAOI.
-On the other hand, if you discontinue use of MAOIs, you must wait two weeks before taking Lexapro.
+If you discontinue the use of MAOIs, you must wait two weeks before taking Lexapro.

 Serious side effects can occur if the use of the two drugs overlaps, including: